-Jenna Jameson’s Keto Diet & Fasting Helped Her Dramatic Weight Loss
+Jenna Jameson Says Keto Diet & Fasting Helped Her Achieve Dramatic Weight Loss

-Jenna Jameson took to Instagram Tuesday to show off her amazing weight loss.
+Jenna Jameson took to Instagram on Tuesday to show off her amazing weight loss.
 The 44-year-old former adult movie star gained several pounds while pregnant with her third child, daughter Batel Lu Bitton.
-After giving birth in April 2017 she was looking for a diet to help her shed those pounds.
+After giving birth in April 2017, she was looking for a diet to help her shed those pounds.
 In Tuesday’s Instagram post, Jameson shared two photos of herself next to each other.
 In one, she was wearing a size 16.
 The other is a photo of her now, wearing a size 6.
-She credits a combination of the popular keto diet and intermittent fasting with her dramatic weight loss.
+She credits a combination of the popular keto diet and intermittent fasting for her dramatic weight loss.

 Women’s Health reports that Jameson first started on the keto/fasting combination as a way to push past a plateau in her weight loss.
 The ketogenic (keto) diet involves eating very few carbs, a moderate amount of protein, and a high level of fat.
 There are a variety of ways to do intermittent fasting, but the version Jameson does allows her to eat for seven hours (11 a.m. to 6 p.m.) followed by 16 hours of fasting (6 p.m. to 11 a.m.).
 It’s a schedule she says she has found very easy to do in spite of her initial skepticism.